-The term 'iShares' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'iShares' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Today iShares are traded on stock exchanges the world over.
 This iShares proves to be the biggest ETF issues in both the United States and the world as a whole.
 Most every iShares fund actually tracks the performance of either a stock market index or a bond market index.
 The London Stock Exchange, the New York Stock Exchange, the American Stock Exchange, the Toronto Stock Exchange, the Hong Kong Stock Exchange, and the Australian Securities Exchange, along with various other Asian and European stock markets, all trade listed iShares funds.

 There are hundreds of iShares issued funds.
 While many of them cover large and small indexes in the United States and internationally, others deal with specialized sectors or commodities.
 Naturally they have funds on an enormous variety of indexes, like the Dow Jones, NYSE Composite, and the Russell 3000 in the United States markets.
 These cover large cap, small cap, and mid cap indexes of stocks ranked according to their dollar amounts of market capitalization.